GorPiliposyan/invasive-animal-identification/README.md

 ## Currently recognised species

-The model is currently trained to identify 17 species of terrapins and turtles.
-The full list is available below.
+The model is currently trained to identify ***17 species of terrapins and turtles***, some of wich are considered native and others invasive.
+The full list of invasive species in Engand and Wales can be found [here](https://www.gov.uk/guidance/invasive-non-native-alien-animal-species-rules-in-england-and-wales).
+The full list of the 17 species addressed in this project is available below, where the invasive species have been highlighted in red.

 <details>
   <summary>List of Turtle and Terrapin Species</summary>

   - Alligator snapping turtle
   - Common musk turtle
-  - Cumberland slider terrapin
+  - <font color="red">Cumberland slider terrapin</font>
   - European pond turtle
   - False map turtle
   - Florida red-bellied cooter